Judy joined the Royal Air Force in 1985, rising to the rank of

 the prosperity of Wales.

-Since 2010, Judy has been developing her portfolio of NED
+Since 2008, Judy has expanded her portfolio of NED

 appointments with a series of organisations such as the NHS, the

-Government.
-Judy has gained an extensive knowledge of regulatory
+And Wales.
+Judy has amassed an extensive knowledge of regulatory

 practices, including governance & compliance experience in a range

-of sectors, such as Ofqual to augment her sound business skills.
+of regulators, such as Ofqual and The Legal Services Board, to augment her sound business skills.

-After graduating, Judy briefly joined British Airways in 1984
+After graduating, Judy briefly worked for British Airways in 1984,

 purchasing equipment for Concorde and the Boeing 747 & 737 fleets.